YourITGroup/MemberListView/README.md

 ## Sample Web project:

-  * Uses SqlCe database - username is "admin@admin"; password is "password"
+  * Uses SqlCe database - username is "**admin@admin.com**"; password is "**5uperP@ssw0rd**"
-  * Upgraded to Umbraco 7.12.0
+  * Umbraco 8.5.3

-The Sample project has two member properties: `First Name` and `Last Name`.
+The Sample project has three member properties: `First Name`, `Last Name` and `Phone Number`.  `Phone Number` has also been marked as Sensitive.
-The version of MemberListView in this project has been modified to include these two properties in the list and examine index
+The version of MemberListView in the sample project has been modified to include these properties in the list.